 Explore Rocky Mountain National Park During The Winter

-Rocky Mountain National Park offers ranger-led snowshoe ecology walks for beginner level snowshoers every winter weekend on the east side, and for beginner and intermediate level snowshoers and cross-country skiers on the west side of the park.
+Rocky Mountain National Park offers ranger-led snowshoe ecology walks for beginner level snowshoers on the east side, and for beginner and intermediate level snowshoers and cross-country skiers on the west side of the park.
 No additional fees are charged to participate, however reservations are required.

-Previous snowshoeing experience is required because of the elevation gain, mileage and terrain covered in this program.
+Previous snowshoeing experience is recommended because of the elevation gain, mileage, pace and terrain covered in this program.

 Ranger-led cross country ski tours are offered on the west side of the park on Saturdays at 9:30 a.m. through January 29.
 Participants ski a snow-draped landscape and learn about the Kawuneeche Valley.

 All snowshoe walks and ski tours require reservations.
 Reservations can be made in advance, seven days or less prior to the desired program.
 Participants must furnish their own equipment, including poles with baskets, and be at least 8 years old.
 To make reservations for east side snowshoe walks, call the Beaver Meadows Visitor Center at (970) 586-1223 between 8:00 a.m. and 4:00 p.m. daily.
 To make reservations for west side snowshoe walks, call the Kawuneeche Visitor Center at (970) 627-3471 between 8:00 a.m. and 4:30 p.m. daily.

 Frontcountry and backcountry camping take place in the winter too!
 Longs Peak Campground, Timber Creek Campground and designated sections of Moraine Park Campground are open all winter; the fee is $14 per site per night.
 Water and dump stations are not available in winter at the campgrounds.
 Self-registration permits for backcountry camping in winter zones are available.
 There is no charge in the winter for backcountry camping.